The Wild: Plot

 Benny finds Samson, and gives him the confidence to be himself.
-After encountering chameleons, Samson uses their camouflage abilities to sneak into the volcano to rescue his son and friends.
-During the skirmish, Ryan launches himself at Kazar, finally letting out a roar.
-With Kazar distracted, Samson easily overpowers him.
+After encountering a couple of chameleons, Samson uses their camouflage abilities to sneak into the volcano to rescue his son and friends.
+During the fight, Ryan finally lets out a roar for the first time.
 Seeing the father-son love Samson and Ryan have for each other, the other wildebeests refuse to serve Kazar any further, having grown fed up with his delusions.
 Enraged, Kazar charges forward, but is pushed back by Samson's powerful roar.
-As the volcano erupts, the group and wildebeests flee, leaving Kazar to be killed by falling rocks.
-Everyone manages to escape on the boat, and travel back to New York celebrating.
+As the volcano erupts, the group and wildebeests escape, leaving Kazar to die in the process.
+Everyone manages to escape on the boat and travel back to New York celebrating.